apano-on/atkis/README.md

 that we use the [SPARQLing Unicorn QGIS plugin](https://plugins.qgis.org/plugins/sparqlunicorn/).

 If you already have QGIS installed on your machine, just import the plugin via the zipfile.
-Alternatively, we provdide a simple docker setup below:
+Alternatively, we provide a simple docker setup below:

 1. Depending on your machine, to run QGIS via docker you might first need to run:
 ```